 The second form of competition would be less direct, and would only manifest itself over time, as other RTOs upgrade the use of their system in the same way and are able to price their network services to compete with the Cristobal RTO.
 Such pricing might encourage customers to wheel their power on systems other than the mega-transco’s, but that would only affect a small share of customers that are wheeling power through Cristobal now that would have an option of wheeling their power through another RTO.

 Although some other transmission bodies have sophisticated pricing systems, such as the nodal pricing arrangements on PJM, they cannot achieve the pricing optimization available to the mega-transco since they have an asymmetry of information.
 They know electric prices and transmission movements, but lack gas information.
-By overcoming this asymmetry mega-transco has the intelligence to price into its transmission rates, in or close to real time, factors that take account of the relative values of gas and power in the system and seeking to influence shippers accordingly and thus optimizing the networks in a way pure electric transcos cannot.
+By overcoming this asymmetry mega-transco has the intelligence to price into its transmission rates, in or close to real time, factors that take account of the relative values of gas and power in the system and seeking to influence shippers accordingly and thus optimizing the networks in a way that pure electric transcos cannot.

 Capital markets would pose no barrier to this growth option, since only limited capital investment would be required, mainly in systems development and implementation, and its implementation would enhance the credit rating of the mega-transco.